 Professor A. Ian Scott, an internationally acclaimed and pioneering chemist, came to Texas A&M University in 1977 and achieved worldwide renown for his work with vitamin B12, the essential life pigments chlorophyll and heme, the cancer drug taxol, and other antibiotics that fundamentally impacted the field of biosynthetic investigation and helped revolutionize both organic and natural product chemistry.

-We celebrate the tremendous scientific contributions Scott made during his 30-year Texas A&M career, both to the University and to the international chemistry community, with the A. I. Scott Medal for Excellence in Biological Chemistry.
+On October 21st and 22nd, 2016 we celebrated the tremendous scientific contributions Scott made during his 30-year Texas A&M career, both to the University and to the international chemistry community, with the A. I. Scott Medal for Excellence in Biological Chemistry.

 |2:00-3:00||Brad Moore, University of California, San Diego, "Biosynthetic Lessons from Meroterpenoid Antibiotics"|